Play Freedom Trail with DP

 };

-Next, consider how to make choices based on the state and how to perform state transitions.
+Next, consider how to make choices based on the state and how to transition between states.

-"Choice" means "how to rotate the dial to get the desired character to input."
+"Choice" refers to "how to move the pointer to obtain the desired input character."

 Specifically, for the character key[j]

-that you want to input, how can you rotate the dial to get this character?
+that you want to input, how can the dial be moved to get this character?

 For example, if the input is ring = "gdonidg"

-, the dial's state is as shown below:
+, the state of the dial is shown below:

 .
 There are two letters "d"

-on the dial, and you can rotate the pointer either clockwise or counterclockwise.
-Thus, there are four "choices" to input the character "d"
+on the dial, and you can move the pointer clockwise or counterclockwise.
+Therefore, there are four "choices" to input the character "d"

 The general code logic is as follows: